 How do rope lights work?
 A rope light is comprised of bulbs (LED or incandescent) spaced along a set of inner wires.
 Rope lights are divided into sections and are wired in "series parallel".
 This means that if a bulb fails, only the section it is in will go dark; the rest of the rope light will stay lit.
 Due to this wiring method, rope lights can only be cut at the dividing points between sections.

 A basic run of rope light consists of four main parts.
 First is the power cord, which plugs your rope light into an outlet to give it power.
 Next is the power connector, a small plastic unit with metal pins that connect the power cord to the actual rope light.
 Then there's the rope light itself, followed by the final piece, an end cap, which terminates the run.

 Cutting Rope Light

-Rope lights can only be cut in specific intervals.
-Depending on the type of rope light you're using, this can range anywhere from every 18" to every 72".
+One of the most important rules of rope light installation is that rope lights can only be cut in specific intervals.
+Depending on the type of rope light you're using, this can range anywhere from every 18 inches to every 72 inches.
 After you have figured out what the ideal amount of rope light is that you are going to need for your project, take a second to make sure this length is divisible by the "cuttable interval" of your particular type of rope light.
 If it is not, you'll want to round up or down to the nearest interval.
 (Make sure this new length will still work with your project.)FIND YOUR OPTIMUM ROPE LIGHT LENGTH USING OUR ROPE LIGHT CALCULATOR!